 8. I can't afford health club fees

-You don't need a membership at an elite gym to get a great workout.
-Consider common-sense alternatives.
+You don't need a gym membership to get a great workout.
+Consider commonsense alternatives.

 - Do strengthening exercises at home.
 Use inexpensive resistance bands — lengths of elastic tubing that come in varying strengths — in place of weights.
 Do pushups or squats using your body weight.